 A new NNPFSeedInfoBox is defined which is present in the sample entry of the track containing NNPF SEI messages.

-m73410v1 and m74470 propose extensions to Neural Network Post-Filter (NNPF) SEI messages support in NALUFF as follows:

-Store the textual prompts used in NNPF as timed text track and reuse the sample entries defined in ISO/IEC 14496-12.
-The textual prompt timed text tracks are not used for direct presentation – set the track_in_movie flag to 0.

-Define a new TextualPromptInfoBox to carry textual prompt related information in the sample entry of textual prompt timed text track.

-A new track reference 'texp' is defined to map textual prompt timed text tracks and primary video tracks is defined.

 Problem statement

 The neural-network post-filter characteristics (NNPFC) SEI message and the neural-network post-filter activation (NNPFA) SEI message are specified in ISO/IEC 23002-7.
 The text of ISO/IEC 14496-15 7th edition FDAM 1 Support for neural-network post-filter supplemental enhancement information and other improvements (MDS23851_WG03_N01241) specifies the carriage of NNPFC and NNPFA SEI messages in ISOBMFF.